Who We Are

 Since 1978, Ronald McDonald House New York has provided a temporary “home away from home” for pediatric cancer patients and their families.
 The House is a supportive, caring place where families can stay together — and heal together.

-At Ronald McDonald House New York, we support each family, and coordinate emotional and physical services, psychological care, ministry support, wellness programs, tutors, music, art, transportation, activities for siblings, holiday and birthday parties, and camaraderie for parents struggling with their child’s cancer diagnosis.
+At Ronald McDonald House New York, we support each family with wellness programs, tutors, music, art, transportation, activities for siblings, holiday and birthday parties, and camaraderie for parents struggling with their child’s cancer diagnosis.

-These services are a part of the fabric of Ronald McDonald House New York, and are provided for families at a nominal fee of no more than $35 per night.
+These services are a part of the fabric of Ronald McDonald House New York, and are provided for families at a requested donation of no more than $35 per night.
 With each family that arrives, there is a uniting hope and a common search for health and healing.

 Ronald McDonald House New York provides temporary housing for pediatric cancer patients and their families in a strong, supportive and caring environment which encourages and nurtures the development of child-to-child and parent-to-parent support systems.